 This year, the goal is to make Alluxio accessible to an even wider set of users through a focus on security, new language bindings, and further increased stability.
 In addition, the team is working on new APIs to allow applications to access data more efficiently and manage data across different under storage systems.

-Jiri is a software engineer at Alluxio, Inc. and one of the maintainers and top contributors of the Alluxio open source project.
-Before joining Alluxio, Inc. he was at software engineer at Google, where he worked on distributed framework for IoT.
-He earned his Ph.D. in Computer Science from Carnegie Mellon University for his work on systematic and scalable testing of concurrent systems.
+Jiri Simsa is a software engineer at Alluxio and one of the maintainers and top contributors of the Alluxio open source project.
+Previously, he was a software engineer at Google, where he worked on the distributed framework for the IoT.
+Jiri holds a PhD in computer science from Carnegie Mellon University, where his work focused on systematic and scalable testing of concurrent systems.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?